-Store Cans into Open Containers
+Store Cans in Open Containers

 It is helpful to place categories of cans in containers.
 With a label on the front of the container, it’s quick and easy to locate what you’re looking for.

-As organizing containers you can use:
+Organizing containers you can use:

 - Plastic Baskets – You can find these inexpensively at discount stores.